5 Ancient Uses of Hemp

 Okay, so this one might be cheating a bit – some of us still use hemp for nutritional purposes.
 The seeds of the hemp plant are incredibly good, containing a vast array of nutrients and fatty acids.
 In fact, they are one of the only plant-based sources of complete protein.

 Hemp seeds can be cooked, eaten raw, or pressed into an oil.
 The flowers can also be made into tea!
 It is clear that hemp is really nutritious, and it is also easy to grow.
 This is why it became a staple crop for many ancient civilizations.

 Once again, it was the Chinese who were growing hemp as a staple of their diet.
-Hemp seeds are still consumed in great quantity there, but are only just growing in popularity in the United States.
-At your local supermarket, you might be able to find hemp seep oil and shelled hemp hearts for your next healthy snack.
+Hemp seeds are still consumed in great quantities there but are only just growing in popularity in the United States.
+At your local supermarket, you might be able to find hemp seed oil and shelled hemp hearts for your next healthy snack.

 4. Hemp as an "Ancient Form of Relief"